KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     auto cap_pos = registry.get<transform::position_2d>(pipe.cap);
     registry.replace<transform::position_2d>(pipe.cap, new_pos_x, cap_pos.y());

-    // Return the info about if this pipe is out of the screen return new_pos_x;
+    // Return the information about whether this pipe is out of the screen return new_pos_x;
 }
 ```

-In the update function, we will move all the columns every tick, and those exiting the screen on the left will be destroyed.
-A new column will be spawned coming in from the right side, the column furthest away from Flappy bird.
-Let’s make a very basic function which will return the X position of the furthest pipe.
+In the update function move all the columns each tick.
+Those exiting the screen on the left are destroyed.

+A new column is spawned from the right side of the screen and is now the column furthest away from Flappy Bird.

-This basic function simply loops over all columns and check if the column’s X position is higher than the previous maximum.
+Create a function that returns the `X` position of the furthest pipe.
+This function loops over all columns and checks whether the column’s `X` position is higher than the previous maximum.

 ```
 // Find the furthest pipe's position X